thedynamiclinker/sudocode/etc/redacted.md

 Though \[NAME-REDACTED\] was known by her contemporaries to be a friendly, soft-spoken, and unimposing figure, her biography paints a radically different picture of what she was like behind the scenes.

 She reads like a character out of history.
-For where 一 outside of history or fiction 一 does one find a person living their entire life "in character," playing the role of the obedient and well-behaved \[ETHNICITY-REDACTED\] girl, while at the same time living a secret life behind the scenes that places her alongside biblical matriarchs like Hagar, Rachel, and Bathsheba?
+For where 一 outside of history or fiction 一 does one find a person living their entire life "in character," playing the role of the obedient and well-behaved girl from a nice \[ETHNICITY-REDACTED\] family, while at the same time living a secret life behind the scenes, one that places her alongside biblical matriarchs like Rachel and Bathsheba in the company of other semi-mythical founders of nations, states, and peoples?

-In this chapter, we outline what we believe to be the evidence that \[NAME-REDACTED\] was involved in the activities of the group that produced the document known as Sudocode.
+In this chapter, we outline what we believe to be the evidence that \[NAME-REDACTED\] was involved in the activities of the group that produced the documents that have collectively come to be called Sudocode.

-In fact, we believe she may have been the primary author, and to have modeled the character One (later known as 1) after he一
+We believe, in fact, that she may have been the primary author, and to have modeled the character One[^5] after her一

 ---

 **To read the remainder of the chapter, upgrade to premium for only Ɇ 12,000!
 That's just 12,000 אלons!
 Low low prices!
 You're not gonna get prices like this folks.
-No where else but here so buy buy buy!
-We're going medieval on prices!
-And don't worry: The first month is free!
+No where else but here, so buy buy buy!
+It's an absolute holy war out here folks.
+We're going genocidal on prices!
+But don't worry, you're safe with me.
+Cuz the first month is free!
 Register your account and subscribe now!
-Because wow!**

----

-_(Narrator: The article ends here, with its author waving his hands and shouting about "Low Low Prices" as he walks manically off into the sunset.)_
+Because wow!
+Praise this special offer because the end is coming soon.
+Coming soon, the end is, so act now.
+The lowest prices in heaven and earth, in the name of the most high.
+Praise be to the L--D God Almighty[^6], Amen.**

 [^1]: Lit.
 "Just a legal thing."